Study and Research Abroad with Student Status

 Make sure your registration record is up to date at the end of the first two weeks of the semester.
 This applies to students in Columbia study-abroad programs, and MFA and doctoral students conducting research toward their thesis/dissertation degree requirement.
 Check your registration record in SSOL to be sure you are registered for the term.

-This will maximize the time in which you can return to the U.S. without it expiring.
+This will maximize the time in which you can return to the U.S. without the signature expiring.
 A travel signature on your I-20 or DS-2019 is valid for 12 months from the date it is signed.
 Learn how to get a travel signature.

 If you need a new travel signature while you are abroad, go to our webpage on Travel Signatures and I-20/DS-2019 Reprints and follow instructions for obtaining an I-20/DS-2019 reprint with an updated travel signature.
 Do not break your student status by entering the U.S. in visitor status.